 Nikisha Fogo is promoted to principal at the Wiener Staatsballett

 Nikisha Fogo joined the Weiner Staatsballett in 2013.
 She was promoted to demi-soloist in 2015 and to soloist in 2016.
-Fogo was elevated to principal in 2018 after her premiere in the principal role of Sylvia.
+Fogo was elevated to principal in 2018 on stage after her premiere in the principal role of Sylvia.

 Nikisha Fogo was born in Stockholm, Sweden.
 She trained at the Royal Swedish Ballet School and at the Royal Ballet School in London.
 Prior to beginning her ballet training with the Royal Swedish Ballet at the age of 10, Fogo trained in hip-hop, tap, and jazz at her parents’ dance school (the first hip-hop dance school in Sweden).
 In 2010, Fogo was awarded first prize at the Stora Daldansen competition in Falun, Sweden and at the Grasse (France) Ballet Competition.

 Claudia Monja is promoted to principal at the Joburg Ballet

 Claudia Monja joined the Joburg Ballet in 2012 and was promoted to principal in 2018.
 Since her promotion, Monja has received acclaim for performing the titular roles of Carmen and Giselle.

 Claudia Monja was born in Havana, Cuba.
 She performed in the corps de ballet of the Ballet de Camagüey before joining the Joburg Ballet.
 With fellow dancer Keke Chele, she choreographed Havana, based on a popular Cuban salsa dance.
 She has toured in Colombia, Italy, Ecuador, China, Botswana, and Ecuador.
 Monja won the Madge Cade Award for services to Joburg Ballet.